January 10

 cheet sheet

-10 - Misinformation and Trolling
+11 - Misinformation and LLMS

 *Wednesday: Does Misinformation Work?